Bitacora-Technology/client-server-toolbox/README.md

-# Discord Bot Template
+# Client Server Toolbox

-This is the base from which all our projects start.
-If you want to code a Discord bot using Python, we recommend using this template.
-Make sure you know how cogs work before starting.
+This is the bot we use at our [client server](https://bitacora.gg/discord).
+It has a command to send embeds, a listener for new members and a simple ticket system.